YaroslavKazeev/prepExReactW1/README.md

 I created the variant with the props, but I did not like it because the logic became spread out across several functions.
 I think creating two functions, or the increment handler function with the if-else decision, is the way to go.
 I added that variant to the existing code.

 - Once you can decrement as well, how would you implement it never going below 0?

+I added an additional check to the handleIncrement function.

 - What would you need to change to also have a button that adds 2 and one that removes 2?
 Will that create a problem with your logic for never going below 0?